Quick Summary

 The practical Scotland difference

 While the CGT calculation itself uses UK-wide bands, Scottish taxpayers face a higher overall tax burden at the same salary level.
-A Scottish taxpayer earning £48,000 pays:
+A Scottish taxpayer earning £48,000 pays £8,142 in income tax, against £7,086 for an English taxpayer on the same salary — a gap of £1,056, because Scotland's 42% Higher rate has already kicked in at £43,663 while the English taxpayer is still in the 20% Basic band.

 If both also have a £10,000 capital gain, they pay identical CGT.
-But the Scottish taxpayer has already paid £1,088 more in income tax, so the total tax burden is higher.
+The Scottish taxpayer's total tax burden is higher, but only because of income tax — which makes tax-efficient investing more urgent, not the CGT rules different.
 (Our Scotland vs England Tax Calculator shows the cross-border gap at any salary level.)

 Try it yourself